jbcodeforce/jbcodeforce.github.io/docs/coding/gitops.md

 Now the different deployment environments can be using different k8s clusters or the same cluster with different namespaces.

-With the adoption of ArgoCD we can have one bootstrap app that starts other apps and monitor each of those layers.
+With the adoption of ArgoCD, developer can have one bootstrap app that starts other apps and monitor each of those layers.

 See detail in [this separate note](./argocd.md).